memery1446/DexAggregator/README.md

 **Go to: [URDEX](https://dex-aggregator-theta.vercel.app/swap)

-## CLONE URDEX - Follow this guide to contribute, or to build out your own copy
+## CLONE URDEX - Follow this guide to clone or contribute

 ## Table of Contents